liangliang6v6/liangliang6v6.github.io/_pages/01_about.md

 - Data-Centric AI, Data Condensation

 ## News

+- [05/2025] Check our preprint on [Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking](https://arxiv.org/pdf/2505.23495).

+- [05/2025] Excited to join [IBM](https://research.ibm.com/labs/yorktown-heights) Research as a summer research intern, mentored by [Dr. Nandana Mihindukulasooriya](https://www.linkedin.com/in/nandanamihindu/).

 - [04/2025] Our paper [Extending Graph Condensation to Multi-Label Datasets: A Benchmark Study](https://openreview.net/pdf?id=7aJxaPg30d) is accepted by Transactions on Machine Learning Research (TMLR).

 - [04/2025] Our paper [Learning to Reduce the Scale of Large Graphs: A Comprehensive Survey](https://dl.acm.org/doi/pdf/10.1145/3729427) is accepted by ACM Transactions on Knowledge Discovery from Data (TKDD).

 - [06/2024] Received the KDD2024 Student Travel Award.

 - [05/2024] We are presenting a tutorial on [Safe Multi-Modal Machine Learning](https://sites.google.com/view/kdd-tutorial/safe-multi-modal) at KDD 2024.

 - [05/2024] Our survey [A Survey on Safe Multi-Modal Learning System.](https://arxiv.org/pdf/2402.05355.pdf) is accepted by KDD 2024.